Les Invalides: The French Army Museum

 The Army Museum (Musée de l'Armée) was created in 1905 with the merger of the Musée d'Artillerie and the Musée Historique de l'Armée.
-The museum's seven main spaces and departments contain collections that display military equipment span the from the Middle antiquity through the 20th century.
+The museum's seven main spaces and departments contain collections that display military equipment spanning from the Middle antiquity through the 20th century.

 The Museum of Relief Maps

 The Musee des Plans-Reliefs displays a collection of military models.
 It was begun in 1668 the Minister of War of Louis XIV ordered that three-dimensional models be made of fortified cities and strategic places in France.
 The models were originally held in the Louvre.
 The collection was enlarged through the 18th centuries, and some models of German fortifications were added.

 The total collection made between 1668 and 1870 has about 150 models.
 The museum currently displays some twenty-eight models, depicting fortified cities of the French coast.